Skip to main content

 What are Tools?

 Tools are Python functions that enable AI agents to interact with health data, perform actions, and access external services.
-Mirobody Health makes it easy to add custom functionality without complex configuration.
+Mirobody makes it easy to add custom functionality without complex configuration.

 Tool Structure